GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $12,000 , 5 lbs.
 Longsword
 A longsword with a reach of 1.5 yards.
 It can be wielded with two hands to be treated as a greatsword.
 Upon a critical hit, *you may treat it as also inflicting a critical hit of a fire attack*.
 When you press attack with this weapon, *you may also inflict a fire attack against the foe.
 If you do, you may choose to give that fire attack the advantage instead of the weapon attack*.

+**Ash Sower** (*unique*)
+$25,000 , 3.5 lbs.
+Longsword
+This beautiful blade is never cold to the touch but not exactly warm.
+When it successfully is used against a creature of undeath, *it also inflicts a fire attack against that creature*.
+If a creature fails an incapaciation save as a result of a wound received from this weapon, *it inflicts a fire attack against that creature.
+Any creature slain with this weapon burns to ash and cannot be reanimated*.

 **Banelfror** (*unique*)
 $20,000, 7 lbs.